Fann Wong: 2004–2007

-2007–2012: Focus on China market (under Huayi Brothers)
+2007–2012: Focus on the Chinese market

 In early 2007, Fann signed a management contract with China's Huayi Brothers.
 Fann also became the first Singaporean artist to release a self-illustrated 3D animation, titled Fanntasy World.
 The release of her Singapore film Just Follow Law, in which she had to play an uncouth and scruffy man in a woman's body, was a major attraction at the Chinese New Year box office and won her critical acclaim in the Singapore and Malaysian media.

 In 2008, she was invited to be a judge at the sixth "spirit of fire" international film festival which was held in Russia.
 Ah Long Pte Ltd reached No. 1 in both Singapore's and Malaysia's box office during the Chinese new year.
 Later, the film Dance of Dragon that she paired with Korean hunk Jang Hyuk led her to win her first International Best Actress at West Hollywood International Film Festival.